DOUG DONNANExecutive Editor/OMNI-GENRE+MAGAZINE!

 and let it be…capiche?
 Somebody is up to something way out

-there and I’ll bet you my last dollar that it’s our government boys.
+there and I’ll bet you my last dollar that it’s our government

 Some strategic nuclear missile base, a secret radioactive waste